FarzamA/fivem-loading-screen-docs/docs/overview.md

 If your video **still refuses to embed**, even after correcting settings:

 **Download the video and use a local `.mp4` or `.webm` file instead.**
-This completely bypasses YouTube’s restrictions and works 100% of the time in FiveM.
+This completely bypasses YouTube’s restrictions.

 Place the file here: